dr4nc3s/Atmel-Projects/README.md

 #Atmel-Projects#

-Any adventures I take (outside of work) in Atmel MCUs will go here.
+Any adventures I take (outside of work) with Atmel MCUs will go here.

+Should also include adventures with using Atmel Studio 7.0.
+This one's been a bit of learning for me as well.

 ##SAMC21J##